 Like Sharkboy & Lavagirl, Sin City was shot in front of a Green Screen/Digital Backlot.
 I have to admit, seeing the world coming to life in front of a Green Screen, felt like I was watching a comic book movie.
 I have to give Robert a truckload of Bonus Points for making this movie believable as possible and challenging himself to rely on digital filmmaking.

 Sin City was also filmed in Austin, Texas.
 I’m gonna give this movie an Extra Point, because I’m also a Texan myself.
+Robert is also a fellow Texan too.

 The film remains faithful to the source material, for example, it was shot in Black & White, while color plays a significant part on a certain Plot Element.